frogcjn/swift-evolution/proposals/xxxx-union-type.md

 ## Impact on existing code

 * This is a new feature, developer who need declare common type will alter to this new grammar.
-* Optional<Wrapped> and IUO<Wrapped> may removed.
+* Enum based version optional or IUO will be replaced by Union-based ones.
 Any optional type will automatically replaced by union type.